timnashcouk/wp-hard-options/README.md

 === Change Logs ===

+0.5 (20/08/14) - Introducing caching, which maybe self defeating depending on circumstances.
+Additional filtering to aid using multiple prefixes.

 0.4 (20/08/14) - small bug fixes to prevent warnings and improve performance, improved commenting (actually adding some!), some minor filtering improvements.

 0.3 (04/08/14) - Initial GitHub commit